Autonomous Vehicle Controllers From End-to-End Differentiable Simulation: Introduction

 \section{Introduction}

 When training AV controllers, it is common to treat the environment as a black-box function that is only used to evolve the states and provide an interactive element to the data collection process.
 Different RL algorithms adopt different strategies for handling it.

-By using replay buffers to store past transitions, value-based \cite{mnih2015human}, model-based \cite{silver2016mastering}, or policy gradient \cite{sutton1999policy} methods are oblivious to how the next state has been generated.
-They treat it as either a target or some state from which to bootstrap a value estimate.
+Specifically, value-based \cite{mnih2015human}, model-based \cite{silver2016mastering}, or policy gradient \cite{sutton1999policy} methods are oblivious to how the next state has been generated.
+They treat it as either a target, or some state from which to bootstrap a value estimate.
 This approach is general, but makes training slow and sample-inefficient, since the world dynamics and a behavioural policy have to be learned from the data.
-Imitation learning \cite{codevilla2018end}, being essentially supervised learning on expert actions, is more sample-efficient but suffers from generalization difficulties and avoids learning virtually any kind of dynamics information.
+Imitation learning \cite{codevilla2018end}, being essentially supervised learning on expert actions, is more sample-efficient but still avoids utilizing the environment dynamics to help learn a policy.

-If the environment dynamics are known one would likely be able to harvest the best aspects from each of these methods.
+If the environment dynamics are known, one would likely be able to harvest the best aspects from each of these methods.
 In fact, in a differentiable environment one can optimize the policy directly using gradient descent, just via supervision from expert agent trajectories, as shown in Fig.~\ref{fig: teaser}.
 The benefits of this are: 1) Obtaining an \emph{explicit policy for continuous control}, 2) \emph{Fast inference}, since there is no planning at test time, 3) \emph{Unbounded policy precision}, due to the dynamics not being approximated, 4) Facilitating more \emph{grounded learning} by incorporating the dynamics directly into the training loop.
-This occurs by computing gradients of the dynamics, along with the usual derivatives, within the backpropagation, and using them to update the policy.
+This occurs from mixing the gradients of the dynamics with the usual derivatives, within the backpropagation, and using them to update the policy.